vik1395/BungeeAuth-Minecraft/README.md

 **Permissions**
 -------------
-bauth.reset - This permission is needed for players who can use the /reset command.
+    bauth.forceregister - This permission is needed to use the /register force command. bauth.forcelogin - This permission is needed to use the /login force command. bauth.reset - This permission is needed for players who can use the /reset command.

 **Commands**
 -------------
-    /register [password] - This command is used by first time players to register themselves in the server.
+    /register [password] <email> - This command is used by first time players to register themselves in the server.
+Email is required if it is enabled in config.yml.

+    /register force [player] [password] <email> - This command allows you to force register a player without needing them to be online.
+Email is required if it is enabled in config.yml.

     /login [password] - This command is used by returning users to login to the server.

+    /login force [player] - This commands is used to force login a player without using a password.

     /changepw [old password] [new password] - This command is used by players who want to change their password.
 It can only be used once the player logs in.

-    /reset [player name] - This command is used by admins who want to reset a player's password.
+    /reset [player] - This command is used by admins who want to reset a player's password.
 Doing this un-registers the player and there is no way of getting his/her password back.

-    A player needs to have the "bauth.reset" permission to use this command.

     /logout - This command successfully logs out the player and moves them to the AuthLobby.

 **Config**
 -------------
 The config.yml for this plugin is located in its data folder, similar to bukkit plugins.
 It looks similar to this:

     # BungeeAuth Config File